£10 million research hub to boost Glasgow’s transition to climate resilience

 Scientists are to begin work on a large-scale research programme that will help transform Glasgow into a thriving, climate resilient city and support its ambition to reach net zero by 2030.

-University of Glasgow researchers will work in partnership with Glasgow City Council to create transformation projects across the city and embed sustainability into the wider socio-political system.
+University of Glasgow researchers, including two academics from the College of Arts Professor Minty Donald and Dr Rhys Williams, will work in partnership with Glasgow City Council to create transformation projects across the city and embed sustainability into the wider socio-political system.

 The project, which has received £10 million from the Natural Environment Research Council, will: